lifemapper/bison/README.md

    * `georef_cty`: County as determined by census boundaries
    * `georef_st`: State as determined by census boundaries

-2) RIIS identifier, and RIIS designation introduced, invasive, or presumed native.
+2) a flag indicating whether to annotate this record and include it in summaries, by marking all records identified to taxonRank species and below as True, all above species as False.

+   * `do_summarize`: Mark records identified to taxonRank species or below (subspecies, variety, form, infraspecific_name, infrasubspecific_name) as True, all above as False.

+3) RIIS identifier, and RIIS designation introduced, invasive, or presumed native.
+This assessment is computed from the occurrence record's taxon and region (Alaska, Hawaii, or the Lower 48 states).
+If an occurrence record is determined to a level below species (subspecies, variety, form, infraspecific_name, infrasubspecific_name), check also the species (higher level) and location are identified as introduced or invasive.

    * `riis_occurrence_id`: Matching RIIS unique identifier determination for this record's acceptedScientificName and location.
-   * `riis_assessment`: RIIS assessment of introduced, invasive, or presumed_native, for this record's species and location.
+   * `riis_assessment`: RIIS assessment of introduced, invasive, or presumed_native, for this record's taxon and location.

-3) a flag indicating whether to include this record in summaries, by marking all records identified to taxonRank species and below as True, all above species as False.

-   * `do_summarize`: Mark records identified to taxonRank species or below (subspecies, variety, form, infraspecific_name, infrasubspecific_name) as True, all above as False.

 This step then writes out the annotated, flagged records.